Yavin7/findyourway-fabric/README.md

-# Fabric Example Mod
+# Find Your Way

-## Setup
+## What it does

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+Adds several new compasses to the game!
+This release is inteded for use with Fabric Mod Loader.
+It is still in Alpha.
+Most features will be missing or incomple

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+MIT License

+## Other

+I give my permission for this mod to be distributed in modpacks.